Paddlepop25/trent-project-2-dengue/README.md

 Each pink box or polygon on the google map is a link which would show an infobox when the user clicks on it.
 Information about the exact locality, cases counts, and places where mosquito breeding ground are found is displayed on it.
 I gave the table some light pink background to be aligned with the theme color of the website.
 The infoboxes are best displayed on a large screen device, but is also shown for small and medium sized devices.
 There are horizontal and vertical scroll bars for the user to navigate on.

 The [amenities near you](https://paddlepop25.github.io/trent-project-2-dengue/#amenities) section was provided to give information on twenty nearby places and services a dengue patient or their loved one may need.
 I thought of medical supplies, clinics, meal delivery and even insurance agencies and funeral homes.
 I chose my home area as the home ground for these amenities.
-In future development I would like to use a google geolocation API that can locate where the user is and give the places near their location.

 Upon clicking on one of the amenity, google markers will drop on the map with alphabets on the pins.
 One could click on the pin to see the name, address and rating of the amenity.
 The twenty locations are also listed below the amenity box, and this is communicated in the last sentence of the amenity box.
 The alphabets of the list is an exact match to the pins on the map so one could refer to one or the other easily.